junxit/us-congress-bills-115/metadata.md

 - 2017-10-03 — Introduced in House
 - 2017-10-03 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-10-03 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-10-04 — Committee Consideration and Mark-up Session Held.
+- 2017-10-04 — Ordered to be Reported (Amended) by the Yeas and Nays: 28 - 23.
+- 2017-10-19 — House Committee on Ways and Means Granted an extension for further consideration ending not later than Oct.
+23, 2017.
+- 2017-10-19 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-358, Part I.
+- 2017-10-19 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-358, Part I.
+- 2017-10-23 — Committee on Ways and Means discharged.
+- 2017-10-23 — Committee on Ways and Means discharged.
+- 2017-10-23 — Placed on the Union Calendar, Calendar No. 263.